modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

 Project Deputy have to be individual members of the MA.

-The Project Leader has to organize meetings (typically, six per year; in person or online), organize the releases in conformance with the library officers, maintain the Annexes of the project rules and report to MA.
+The Project Leader has to organize meetings (typically, six per year; in person or online), organize the releases in conformance with the Library Officers, maintain the Annexes of the project rules and report to MA.

 The Project Deputy has to support the Project Leader and to stand in for the Project Leader whenever the Project Leader is unable to fulfill